Unstoppable (2004 film): Filming

 Unstoppable was filmed in Bulgaria and Los Angeles, California in 42 days on March 2 and April 13, 2003.

 Music

 The credit song is the hiphop track "Move" by Leroy and Denoyd.

 Release

 Home media

 DVD was released in Region 1 in the United States on November 23, 2004, and also Region 2 in the United Kingdom on 24 January 2005, it was distributed by Columbia TriStar Home Entertainment.

+Reception

+Pablo Villaca gave the film two stars out of five writing for Cinema em Cema.
+The Action Elite reviewed the film, and also gave it 2/5, commenting that it lacked "any memorable action scenes".